yext/search-ui-react/docs/answers-react-components.renderentitypreviews.md

 ## Remarks

+The autocomplete loading state is passed in as an optional param.

+An onSubmit function is provided to allow an entity preview to be submitted.

 For the entity previews to be navigable in the search bar's dropdown section, wrap each entity preview in a [DropdownItem()](./answers-react-components.dropdownitem.md) component.